top of page

 How do we co-create with a shared sense of connection?

-We Are All One is a collaborative mural created by 40 participants with a range of physical and cognitive abilities.
-Inspired by Henri Matisse’s Dance (1910), the figures have been reimagined to reflect different ways of being and moving in the world.
+Forty participants with a range of physical and cognitive abilities came together to create a mural celebrating friendship, collaboration, and unity.
+Inspired by Henri Matisse’s Dance (1910), the figures have been reimagined to reflect different ways of being and moving in the world — each one distinct, each one part of the same circle.

 Facilitator: Denise McDonald